akkanova/FTC-Robotics/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 common
  └── Somewhat universal code.
 Potentially useful in many applications,
      but designed with the codebase more in mind.

-human_operated
+independent
+ └── Also known as Autonomous Scripts

+operated
  └── TeleOp Human Control Scripts

-self_driving
- └── Also known as Autonomous Scripts

 tests
  └── Hardware and Software Debug Code